v-rgrace/Viva/Viva/glint/setup/add-new-questions.md

  - Multiple Choice
  - Open-ended

-Select what item to add, and the slider window opens.
+Select which item to add, and the slider window opens.

 :::image type="content" source="../../media/glint/setup/add-question-from-library.png" alt-text="Screenshot of Question Library slider window.":::

-In the **Question Library** window, you can select a survey item from the Glint Question Library or create your own survey item.
+In the **Question Library** window, select a survey item from the Glint Question Library or create your own survey item.

 ## Add a question from the Glint Question Library